What are good supermarket price comparison sites?

 You can currently sign up for the first month for only £1 so it’s worth a look.

-🙋♀️ How can I reduce my food shop spend?
+❓How can I reduce my food shop spending?

 - Sign up for email lists and newsletters.
 These may surprise you with the deals shared rather regularly.

 - Did you consider scanning your shopping?
-I don’t mean self-scan at the actual grocery shopping time – I mean with a ‘shop & scan’ scanner from Shop & Scan or Nielsen?
+I don’t mean self-scan at the supermarket when shopping – I mean with a ‘shop & scan’ scanner from Shop & Scan or Nielsen?
 Each scanned shop gives you points and once you get to a certain threshold you can exchange those for reward cards at the retailer(s) of your choice.
 I usually ‘earn’ £60 per year that way:-)

-- Supermarkets swapping from time to time may give you an idea of how the same item is priced elsewhere.
+- Supermarket swapping from time to time may give you an idea of how the same item is priced elsewhere.

 - Go to ‘World Food’ sections as often some produce is much cheaper there than in the regular place for a given product.
-For example I get polish kefir as its as good as the British one yet much cheaper when you compare unit prices
+For example, I get polish kefir as it’s as nice as the British one yet much cheaper when you compare unit prices

 - Use apps as ‘Too Good to Go’ or OLIO.